PhD Candidate of Sociology

 Jury Member for the Berkeley Prize Essay Competition.
 UC Berkeley, College of Environmental Design, 2016.

-Coordinator of Center for Ethnographic Research Speakers Series, 2013 – ongoing.
+Coordinator of Center for Ethnographic Research Seminar Series, 2013 – ongoing.

-Coordinator of Departmental Conference, “Critical Approaches to Financialization,” 2013.
+Coordinator of Sociology Departmental Conference, “Critical Approaches to Financialization,” 2013.

 Berkeley Journal of Sociology Conference Organizer: 2011, 2012.